 - Only children typically surpass those from families with two or more children

-- Only children receive high educational and occupational status
+- Singletons receive high educational and occupational status

 - Only children have no obvious character or personality defects”

 In the last 30-plus years many more studies refute the idea that it is best, better or even necessary for children to have brothers and sisters.
-When will everyone’s thinking catch up with the mountains of research that say only children do quite fine without siblings?
+When will everyone’s thinking catch up with science?
+There are mountains of research that say only children do quite fine without siblings.

 Siblings aren’t automatically helpful

-Siblings are not a panacea for any child’s behavioral issues.
-Siblings do not necessarily provide a springboard for emotional and social growth.
+Brothers and sisters are not a panacea for any child’s behavioral issues.
+They do not necessarily provide a springboard for emotional and social growth.
 They’re also not a guarantee of an enriched childhood.
 I’ve written about the dark side of sibling relationships.
-Turns out negative sibling relations are not so unusual.
+Turns out, negative sibling relations are not so unusual.

 In response to one of my articles about siblings, a woman wrote:

 - “Only Child–You are Lucky!
 Would have loved to belong to a peaceful, loving home or at least a home where siblings aren’t allowed to hit or demean each other.”